Social Determinants of Health: Like Water to a Fish

 What are SDOH?
 They are “the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.”
 Globally, SDOH are strongly associated with a wide range of health outcomes and risks, functioning, and quality-of-life.
 In fact, SDOH are major drivers of health inequities experienced by people across the world.1,2

 In the United States, various populations experience significant health disparities in one or more diseases or conditions, including hypertension, obesity, cardiovascular disease, cancer, diabetes, and HIV/AIDS.
-When multiple social categories (including sex and gender) are involved, intersectionality is also a factor in health disparities.

 Crucially, society—through policies, programs, and the purposeful allocation of resources—can moderate these factors.3,4 Researchers call them social determinants, but we should think of them as correlates whose influences may be malleable to intervention.
 However, society must act on the results of SDOH research to improve health for everyone.5,6,4

 The United States, as part of Healthy People 2030, established the goal to “create social, physical, and economic environments that promote attaining the full potential for health and well-being for all”7—with a focus on home, school, workplace, neighborhood, and community environments.
 Where people live is especially crucial to their health because physical location is integrally related to resources, status, and influence.8

 - Locations with high levels of resources and status are strongly linked to good health—from reduced risk factors for and rates of chronic diseases to lower mortality from the leading causes of death, and, ultimately, longer lives.9,10 On the other hand, physical environments with poorer air and water quality are linked to socioeconomic disadvantages.11